Phase 3 COVID-19 Response

 Our findings show that most organizations a) have had to significantly modify services and operations to meet community needs during the COVID-19 crisis, and b) are facing large financial shortfalls in 2020.
 These grants will provide some operational support to help nonprofits bridge this crisis and continue providing vital community services.

-As in Phase 1, Phase 2 will prioritize support for groups disproportionately impacted by COVID-19, including low-income residents, displaced workers, essential workers, residents with greater health risks, communities of color, immigrant populations, people with disabilities, people experiencing homelessness, and people at risk of intimate partner violence.
+Phase 3 will again prioritize support for groups disproportionately impacted by COVID-19, including low-income residents, displaced workers, essential workers, residents with greater health risks, communities of color, immigrant populations, people with disabilities, people experiencing homelessness, and people at risk of intimate partner violence.
 Findings from our local survey and national research points to the need for some additional prioritized organization types:

 - Smaller organizations (under $100,000 annual revenue) – our findings show that these organizations are playing a critical role in COVID-related service delivery, but face greater financial and operational challenges in the wake of the crisis.